Anti-aircraft warfare: General description

 An Auxiliary Territorial Service spotter with binoculars at an anti-aircraft command post, in front of QF 3.7-inch AA gun (December 1942).

 The essence of air defence is to detect hostile aircraft and destroy them.
 The critical issue is to hit a target moving in three-dimensional space; an attack must not only match these three coordinates, but must do so at the time the target is at that position.
 This means that projectiles either have to be guided to hit the target, or aimed at the predicted position of the target at the time the projectile reaches it, taking into account the speed and direction of both the target and the projectile.

 Throughout the 20th century, air defence was one of the fastest-evolving areas of military technology, responding to the evolution of aircraft and exploiting technology such as radar, guided missiles and computing (initially electromechanical analogue computing from the 1930s on, as with equipment described below).
 Improvements were made to sensors, technical fire control, weapons, and command and control.
 At the start of the 20th century these were either very primitive or non-existent.

 Initially sensors were optical and acoustic devices developed during World War I and continued into the 1930s, but were quickly superseded by radar, which in turn was supplemented by optoelectronics in the 1980s.

-Command and control remained primitive until the late 1930s, when Britain created an integrated system for ADGB that linked the ground-based air defence of the British Army's Anti-Aircraft Command, although field-deployed air defence relied on less sophisticated arrangements.
+Command and control remained primitive until the late 1930s, when Britain created the integrated Dowding system for ADGB that linked the ground-based air defence of the British Army's Anti-Aircraft Command, although field-deployed air defence relied on less sophisticated arrangements.
 NATO later called these arrangements an "air defence ground environment", defined as "the network of ground radar sites and command and control centres within a specific theatre of operations which are used for the tactical control of air defence operations".

 Rules of engagement are critical to prevent air defences engaging friendly or neutral aircraft.
 Their use is assisted but not governed by identification friend or foe (IFF) electronic devices originally introduced during the Second World War.
 While these rules originate at the highest authority, different rules can apply to different types of air defence covering the same area at the same time.
 AAAD usually operates under the tightest rules.

 NATO calls these rules "weapons control status" (WCS), they are: